f4ble/pyarc/README.md

         * exit - Quit this program
         * shutdown - Shutdown server
         * online - List players online
+        * restart - Restart server.
+Does so gently with saveworld and doExit
         * etc
     * Add your own commands with InputHandler.registerCommand('command',callback)
         * This enables you to add more than one callback for a single command.